Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Experiments

-\textbf{Evaluation Metrics.} Given that enhancing prompt consistency is the primary objective of this paper, we adopt the CLIP-T~\cite{hessel-etal-2021-clipscore} to calculate prompt consistency (\textbf{PC}).
-Additionally, it is equally important for enhanced results to maintain a high degree of personalized models' well-trained identity fidelity (\textbf{IF}).
-To calculate this metric, we use MTCNN~\cite{zhang2016joint} and FaceNet ~\cite{schroff2015facenet} to extract the embedding of the generated and reference faces and compute their cosine similarity.
-Also, following PhotoMaker, we adopt the face diversity (\textbf{Face Div.}) metric which calculates LPIPS~\cite{zhang2018unreasonable} scores between facial areas.
-Specifically, for each $<$identity, prompt$>$ test pair, we randomly select $5$ results and consolidate all the results together.
-We then compute the LPIPS score for each pair and calculate their average value.
-Lastly, we adopt the \textbf{PC $\times$ IF} score since it reflects the most important goal of facial personalization: achieving the overall balance of prompt consistency and identity fidelity.
+\textbf{Evaluation Metrics.} We adopt CLIP-T~\cite{hessel-etal-2021-clipscore} to calculate prompt consistency (\textbf{PC}).
+To calculate identity fidelity (\textbf{IF}), we use MTCNN~\cite{zhang2016joint} and FaceNet ~\cite{schroff2015facenet} to extract the embedding of the generated/reference faces and compute the cosine similarity.
+Following PhotoMaker, we adopt the face diversity (\textbf{Face Div.}) metric which calculates LPIPS~\cite{zhang2018unreasonable} between facial areas.
+Lastly, following Face2Diffusion, we adopt \textbf{PC $\times$ IF} score, since it reflects the overall balance of prompt consistency and identity fidelity.
+We compute the harmonic mean (hMean) of PC and IF.

+\textbf{FreeCure Settings.} We set $\omega$ in FASA to $2.0$, to ensure that attribute information from FD can be sufficiently integrated into PD.
+The $\gamma$ in APG is set to $0.5$ to maintain the balance between identity fidelity and prompt consistency.
+For attribute segmentation, we leverage BiSeNet \cite{yu2018bisenet} and Segment-Anything \cite{kirillov2023segment} for different facial attributes.